anthonykarrick/WBSales/README.md

 This code is licensed under the [ISC License](https://choosealicense.com/licenses/isc/).

 Please include proper attribution to my original repo if you fork, modify or utilize this repo in any way.
 Thank you!

+I am using this for Wild ones but this is the original license to give credit to!